What is sulfasalazine?

-Check with your doctor before starting any new medications and remember to mention you're on sulfasalazine if you're treated by anyone other than your usual healthcare team.
+Check with your doctor before starting any new medication.
+Remember to mention that you are on sulfasalazine if you are being treated by anyone other than your usual healthcare team.

-- You can carry on taking a non-steroidal anti-inflammatory drug (NSAID) or painkillers, if needed, unless your doctor advises otherwise.
+You can carry on taking painkillers if needed, unless your doctor says otherwise.

-There’s no particular reason to avoid alcohol while you're on sulfasalazine.
+There’s no need to avoid alcohol while taking sulfasalazine.

 Fertility, pregnancy and breastfeeding

-However, guidelines state that it's safe for women to continue using sulfasalazine when trying for a baby and during pregnancy.
-It's often recommended that you continue sulfasalazine throughout pregnancy to prevent a flare-up of your condition.
-You should also take folic acid tablets (5 mg daily) as sulfasalazine can reduce levels of folic acid in the body.
+Guidelines say that it's generally safe for women to take sulfasalazine when trying for a baby and during pregnancy.
+It's often recommended that you continue sulfasalazine throughout pregnancy to prevent flare-ups.

 If you’re pregnant and taking sulfasalazine, you should also take folic acid tablets.
 This is because sulfasalazine can reduce your levels of folic acid.
 Folic acid reduces the risk of having a baby born with defects of the brain, spine or spinal cord, such as spina bifida.
 You can get folic acid tablets from a supermarket or pharmacist.